Hadrianus Junius: Haarlem

 In 1550 Junius left for Holland to marry and take up a post as rector of the Latin School in Haarlem.
 The job was not to his liking, and after two years he exchanged it for a post as city physician.
 Meanwhile, he had not given up on the English and the Habsburg courts, for he dedicated the published version of his book on calendars to Edward VI (1553) and the revised edition to his successor, the Catholic Mary Tudor (1556).

 In the meantime he had travelled to London to present his epic poem Philippeis to Mary on the occasion of her wedding to Philip of Spain in 1554.
-He dedicated his commentary on Horace’s Odes to Gonsalvo Perez, and that on the third book of Vergil’s Aeneid to Juan de Verzosa.
+He dedicated his commentary on Horace's Odes to Gonsalvo Perez, and that on the third book of Vergil's Aeneid to Juan de Verzosa.
 Both of these dedicatees were loyal servants to the Spanish crowns and humanists in their own right.
 But the clean copies he prepared for the press were never printed and attempts to enter the inner circle around the Spanish throne through the intervention of, amongst others, bishop Stephen Gardiner and the future Cardinal Granvelle, faltered as well.
 All his dedications to mighty Protestants and Catholics alike had remained fruitless.

-During the 1550s, Junius’ works appeared with various printers in Basle.
-Despite a fire in his study in 1554, which cost him ‘months, if not years of work’, his hodge-podge collection of philological annotations on classical literature appeared in 1556: the Animadversa.
-He dedicated it to Granvelle and its pages repeatedly pay tribute to Granvelle’s secretary, the antiquarian Antoine Morillon.
+During the 1550s, Junius' works appeared with various printers in Basle.
+Despite a fire in his study in 1554, which cost him 'months, if not years of work', his hodge-podge collection of philological annotations on classical literature appeared in 1556: the Animadversa.
+He dedicated it to Granvelle and its pages repeatedly pay tribute to Granvelle's secretary, the antiquarian Antoine Morillon.
 To the Animadversa was appended a long treatise De coma commentarium (Commentary on hair), a paradoxical encomium, purportedly written in defiance of critique on the short Italian haircut which he had adopted in Italy.

 The commentary was crushed under its own weight as a result of its endless strings of quotations and lack of humour, but it demonstrates his antiquarian interests and his ability to group together hundreds of fragments.
 In 1558 his edition of the Homeric commentator Eustathius appeared in Basle, prefaced by the anti-Catholic Laurence Humphrey.
-Junius himself would have preferred to see the work printed with a dedication to Joachim Hopper, a man who soon was to rise at Philip II’s court.
-The year 1558 also saw the publication of Junius’ supplement of 850 proverbs to Erasmus’ famous and much used Adagia.
+Junius himself would have preferred to see the work printed with a dedication to Joachim Hoppers, a man who soon was to rise at Philip II's court.
+The year 1558 also saw the publication of Junius' supplement of 850 proverbs to Erasmus' famous and much used Adagia.
 All these works show a preference for the juxtaposition of fragments from all sorts of sources.